 Alexis has created marketing strategies for million-book bestsellers and NBA All-Star champions for the past decade within the publishing industry.
 She is presently completing her MLitt in Theology and the Arts at the University of St. Andrews, researching the intersection of algorethics for authors and digital hospitality.
 When she is not running around Scottish ruins or drinking too much tea, Lex works as the senior marketing manager with Zondervan Reflective, an imprint of HarperCollins Christian Publishing.

 …That’s what I tell people professionally.
 What I’ll tell you this this:

 I’m an overly-passionate bookworm who loves a good conversation over steaming cups of tea.
-Theology of desire, the purpose of suffering, the disappointment of Persuasion adaptations, humanity’s need of art, the execution of a proper hashtag strategy—I can sink hours into these topics, but I’m also on board with listening to what get you fired up as well.
+Theology of desire, the purpose of suffering, the theme of grace in Ted Lasso or Schitt’s Creek, humanity’s need of art, the execution of a proper hashtag strategy—I can sink hours into these topics, but I’m also on board with listening to what get you fired up as well.